-Employees assigned to 24 hour shifts shall receive an overtime rate of one and one-half (1.5) times the employee's hourly rate of pay for all hours worked in excess of their regularly scheduled hours of work.
+Employees assigned to 24-hour shifts shall receive an overtime rate of one and one-half (1.5) times the employee's hourly rate of pay for all hours worked in excess of their regularly scheduled hours of work.
 All overtime shall be paid in fifteen (15) minute increments.
 Overtime payments for hours not contiguous to the employee's shift shall be subject to a two (2) hour minimum.
-Employees assigned to 24 hour shifts must receive approval from the Fire Chief or his designee for overtime work on areas of responsibility or special projects prior to performing the work.
+Employees assigned to 24-hour shifts must receive approval from the Fire Chief or his designee for overtime work on areas of responsibility or special projects prior to performing the work.

 Employees attending EMS continuing education sessions off-duty shall be eligible for overtime pay subject to approval of the EMS Chief or EMS Coordinator.
 Such approval shall be presumed as long as attendance during regular shift hours is not possible and reasons for such are documented (e.g., class roster, daily log, daily roster).
+An employee approved to attend EMS continuing education sessions during the use of long-term sick leave (three (3) or more consecutive duty days) will be paid at a straight-time hourly rate by way of reducing the number of leave hours deducted from the employee's sick leave accrual.

-In lieu of overtime pay, employees may elect to participate in the Hire-Back Bank/Comp Time Program (APPENDIX A).
+In lieu of overtime pay, employees may elect to participate in the Hire-Back Bank Program (APPENDIX A).